-So you want to buy an online business, but you’re not sure where to start, and/or you don’t feel comfortable taking on the challenge alone.
+Are you interested in buying an online business, but you’re not sure where to start, and/or you don’t feel comfortable taking on the challenge alone?

 You're not alone!